Large cities lose their growth advantage as countries urbanize: Results

 Our analysis of these datasets reveals substantial global variation in urban growth patterns.
 Between 1975 and 2025, an average 1M$+$ city in Asia/Africa outgrew the national average by $\sim 7\%$ (Fig. \ref{fig:1}A).
 In contrast, Europe's large cities grew modestly faster than the rest (Fig. \ref{fig:1}A-B), and in the Americas, city growth displayed an inverted-U-shaped trend, with 1M$+$ cities growing 1.6\% slower than their national average (Fig. \ref{fig:1}A-B).

 These patterns are also visible at the country level.
-Figure \ref{fig:1}C maps national size-growth slopes, $\beta$ (definition in the caption of Figure \ref{fig:1}C).
-A positive $\beta$ indicates that growth increases with size, or, in other words, that large cities have a growth advantage.
-This growth advantage varies significantly across countries, with $\beta$ ranging from -0.02 to 0.1 (median $\approx 0.012$; Fig. \ref{fig:1}C inset).
+Figure \ref{fig:1}C maps national size-growth slopes $\beta$ (definition in the caption of Figure \ref{fig:1}C).
+A positive $\beta$ indicates that growth increases with size or, in other words, that large cities have a growth advantage.
+This growth advantage varies significantly across countries, with $\beta$ ranging from $-0.02$ to $0.1$ (median $\approx 0.012$; Fig. \ref{fig:1}C inset).
 Notably, $\beta$s are generally higher in Asia and Africa and lower in Europe and the Americas.

-This regional divide can be understood as part of a universal dynamic in which the growth advantage of large cities weakens as a country's urban system matures.
+This regional divide can be understood as part of a universal dynamic in which the growth advantage of large cities weakens as a country urbanizes.
 This inverse relationship is evident in both cross-sectional and longitudinal data (Fig. \ref{fig:2}).

 Across countries, a lower national share of urban population correlates with higher $\beta$ (Fig. \ref{fig:2}A inset and Table \ref{tab:2}).
 Put differently, growth rates increase rapidly with city size in less urbanized countries, whereas the size-growth relationship is nearly flat in more urbanized ones (Fig. \ref{fig:2}A).
 The numbers speak clearly: between 1975 and 2025, 1M$+$ cities in more urbanized countries grew at the national average rate, while 1M$+$ cities in less urbanized ones grew 7.3\% faster.